shwetaasingh1209-boop/Netflix-real-time-web-traffic-anomaly-dashboard-/README.md

-# Real-Time Web Traffic Anomaly Monitoring Dashboard
+# Netflix Real-Time Web Traffic Anomaly Monitoring Dashboard

 ##  Overview
 This project implements a **near real-time web traffic monitoring system** that detects abnormal spikes or drops in website traffic using **statistical anomaly detection** and visualizes the results in **Power BI Desktop**.